sontek/sontek_net/blog/2014/08/03/preparing_cloud_images_with_libvirt.rst

-Linux distributions like Fedora and Ubuntu already ship "cloud" images and most providers also have their own custom images for you to use, but I find it much more comforting to have full control of the software that is installed and I like the ability easily apply new security patches to base images.
+Linux distributions like Fedora and Ubuntu already ship "cloud" images and most providers also have their own custom images for you to use, but I find it much more comforting to have full control of the software that is installed and I like the ability to easily apply new security patches to base images.

-I wouldn't use images to replace config management (CM) with something like `Salt <http://www.saltstack.com/>`_  or `Ansible <http://www.ansible.com/>`_ but they are nice to give sane system defaults in things grub.conf, sysctl.conf, and shipping a chef or salt agent so that your CM engine can communicate with your server right away.
+I wouldn't use images to replace config management (CM) with something like `Salt <http://www.saltstack.com/>`_  or `Ansible <http://www.ansible.com/>`_ but they are nice to give sane system defaults in things like grub.conf, sysctl.conf, and shipping a chef or salt agent so that your CM engine can communicate with your server right away.

 Setting up your environment
 -----------------------------------
-The first thing you need to do is get a minimal install disk for the Linux distribution you want to use, I prefer using Fedora netinst disks but another popular option is Ubuntu Server.
+The first thing you need to do is get a minimal install disk for the Linux distribution you want to use.
+I prefer using Fedora netinst disks but another popular option is Ubuntu Server.

 To get the latest Fedora here, you can choose "netinst" under Direct Downloads: